 Rules for catching a school bus

 All Northern Territory primary, middle and senior schools students can use the school bus network to travel to and from school.

-The code is a set of guidelines for students, parents and carers to follow.
+The code of conduct is a set of guidelines for students, schools, parents and carers to follow.